aarontartz/aarontartz/README.md

 - I'm pursuing an M.S. in **Communication Theory & Systems** at **University of California, San Diego** in Fall 2025 and will be joining the WCSNG Lab.
 - I'm highly interested in exploring methods to bridge **machine learning** with **communication technology** to work toward intelligence-endogenous 6G networks (ML for network control, resource management, etc) and enable key advancements in applications such as IIoT, autonomous driving, and smart cities.
 - I currently work as an **undergraduate researcher** under the guidance of Dr. Baris Aksanli, funded by the Electrical and Computer Engineering Department at San Diego State University where I mainly explore **hyperdimensional computing** and **adversarial machine learning**.
+- I did not make this for a grade for COMPE-561.